samskulsky/samskulsky/README.md

-# 👋 Hi, I’m Samuel Skulsky
+# 👋 Hi, I’m Sam Skulsky

 I’m a student at **Purdue University** pursuing dual B.S. degrees in **Computer Science (Honors)** and **Mathematics**, with a concentration in **Computational Science and Engineering**.